Strong quantum nonlocality and unextendibility without entanglement in $N$-partite systems with odd $N$: Conclusion and Discussion

 \section{Conclusion and Discussion}

 In this paper, based on the decomposition of $N$-dimensional hypercubes for odd $N\geq 3$, we constructed strongly nonlocal orthogonal product sets and unextendible product bases in $\bbC^{d_1}\otimes\bbC^{d_2}\otimes \dots\otimes \bbC^{d_N}$ for odd $N\geq 3$, $d_i\geq 3$, and $1\leq i\leq N$.
+For applications, we showed that our strongly nonlocal orthogonal product sets can be used for quantum secret sharing, and our UPBs might be used to construct uncompletable product bases in every biparition, and PPT entangled states in every biparition.

+During the reviewing process of this paper, strongly nonlocal orthogonal product sets in $\bbC^{d_1}\otimes\bbC^{d_2}\otimes \cdots\otimes \bbC^{d_N}$ with even $N$ were found in \cite{zhou2023strong}.
+Combining our results, the phenomenon of strong quantum nonlocality without entanglement exists in arbitrary $N$-partite system.
 There are some interesting problems left.
-How to generalize our results to even-partite systems.
-When $N=4$, the authors in \cite{shi2021hyper} showed strongly nonlocal orthogonal product sets in $\bbC^{d_1}\otimes\bbC^{d_2}\otimes \bbC^{d_3}\otimes \bbC^{d_4}$, which are constructed from the decomposition of $4$-dimensional hypercubes.
-However, their structures cannot be extended to $N$-partite systems when $N\geq 6$ and $N$ is even.
-The second question is whether one can show that our unextendible product bases are strongly nonlocal for $N\geq 5$?
-Note that, when $N=3$, strongly nonlocal extendable product bases has been shown in \cite{shi2021upb}.
+The first question is whether one can show that our unextendible product bases are strongly nonlocal for $N\geq 5$?
+Note that, when $N=3$, strongly nonlocal unextendible product bases has been shown in \cite{Shi2021strongUPB}.
+What is the minimum size of the strongly nonlocal orthogonal product sets?
+How to prove our Conjecture 4?